Diagnosis, detection and surveillance

 A robust surveillance system is an essential component of control or elimination programmes.
 Two forms of surveillance – passive and active case-detection or searches – are mainly applied in disease control programmes.

 ‘Passive case detection’ is detection triggered by patients seeking care for their illness from clinicians working in static health facilities.
-Clinicians who manage a case should notify it to the appropriate epidemiological surveillance system.
+Clinicians who manage a case should notify it to the appropriate epidemiological surveillance system, even in low or non-endemic countries, to obtain a more accurate information of the leishmaniasis burden worldwide.
 WHO recommends the use of the standard case definitions to detect the cases.